Warpv/vscode-stl/README.md

 ## Formatter (work in progress)

-Utilize VS Code Formatter API.
+VS Code Formatter API.
 Use general formatting command short keys.
 It capitalize all known keywords like `NOP 0`, `BTW`, `LOOP`, ...
 It also add spaces.

 ## Roadmap